-First Hawaiian Bank Rated 'Outstanding' for Community Reinvestment Performance
+First Hawaiian Bank Rated 'Outstanding' for

-First Hawaiian Bank received a rating of "Outstanding" in its recent evaluation by the Federal Deposit Insurance Corporation (FDIC) for its performance under the Community Reinvestment Act (CRA) which encourages banks to support the borrowing needs of all of its communities including low-and-moderate income areas.
-This is the sixth consecutive evaluation in which First Hawaiian Bank has received an "Outstanding" rating.
-Only 7.5 % of all U.S. banks received an “Outstanding” rating.
+First Hawaiian Bank received a rating of "Outstanding" in its most recent evaluation by the Federal Deposit Insurance Corporation (FDIC) for its performance under the Community Reinvestment Act (CRA).
+This act encourages banks to support the borrowing needs of all of its communities, including the low-and-moderate income areas, consistent with safe and sound operation of the institution.
+This marked the seventh consecutive evaluation, dating back to 1995, in which First Hawaiian Bank had received an "Outstanding" rating.
+Only 7.2% of all U.S. banks received an “Outstanding” rating.

 The bank’s overall Outstanding rating is a function of First Hawaiian Bank’s performance under the Lending, Investment, and Services tests.
 The bank received an Outstanding rating on all three tests.